PaloMraz/AssemblyDependencyLoadingApp/Readme.md

 `TestContracts` assembly exposes the `ITracer` interface.

 # TestLibrary
-TestLibrary has dependecy on TestContracts, implements the ITracer interface and has also a dependency on Elastic.Clients.Elasticsearch NuGet package, which in turn has transitive dependency on System.Text.Json v8.0.5 NuGet package (cotaining the System.Text.Json.dll assembly version 8.0.0.0).
+`TestLibrary` has dependecy on `TestContracts`, implements the `ITracer` interface and has also a dependency on `Elastic.Clients.Elasticsearch` NuGet package, which in turn has transitive dependency on `System.Text.Json` v8.0.5 NuGet package (cotaining the `System.Text.Json.dll` assembly version 8.0.0.0).

 # TestReferenceApp
-TestReferenceApp references TestContracts and TestLibrary and the build publishes TestReferenceApp to PublishedApp folder using "dotnet publish".
+`TestReferenceApp` references `TestContracts` and `TestLibrary` and the build publishes `TestReferenceApp` to `PublishedApp` folder using `dotnet publish`.

 # TestApp
-TestApp has dependecy only on TestContracts, it loads the TestLibrary assembly dynamically using Assembly.LoadFrom from the TestReferenceApp\PublishedApp folder and then creates an instance of the Tracer class casting it to the ITracer interface.
-When invoking the Tracer.Trace method, the following exception is thrown:
+`TestApp` has dependecy only on `TestContracts`, it loads the `TestLibrary` assembly dynamically using `Assembly.LoadFrom` from the `TestReferenceApp\PublishedApp` folder and then creates an instance of the `Tracer` class casting it to the `ITracer` interface.
+When invoking the `Tracer.Trace` method, the following exception is thrown:

 ```C#
 System.IO.FileLoadException